Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 ## Step 3: Display stacking info

-In order to inform users about the upcoming reward cycle, we can use the following methods to obtain information for Stacking:
+To inform users about the upcoming reward cycle, we can use the following methods to obtain information for Stacking:

-With the obtained PoX info, you can present whether Stacking has been executed in the next cycle, when the next cycle begins, the duration of a cycle, and the minimum microstacks required to participate:
+With the obtained PoX info, you can present whether Stacking has been executed in the next cycle when the next cycle begins, the duration of a cycle, and the minimum micro stacks required to participate:

 ```js
 // will Stacking be executed in the next cycle?